enzymApp/meteor-accounts-passwordless/README.md

 # meteor-accounts-passwordless

-Passwords are broken.
-Passwordless is an open source Meteor package for token-based one-time password (OTPW) authentication, which is faster to deploy, better for your users, and more secure.
+Passwordless is an open source Meteor package for token-based one-time password (OTPW) and url-based authentication.
+Ported to Meteor 1.6 and React 16 (may work with older versions) Based on acemtp awesome work.

 ## Install